Inferara/inference-language-spec/variables.md

 # 7 Variables

-## 7.1 General description
+## 7.1 General Description

-Variable structure in programming languages are usually reflects the memory model of a language.
-So, this section describes the Inference memory model.
+Variables in programming languages often reflect the language's memory model.
+However, in Inference, there is no concept of a memory model.

-> [!IMPORTANT]
->And to begin with, we say that there is no concept of a memory model in Inference.

-Inference is a language used to define formal specifications.
-So despite the spec defines variables and operations on them, these are definitions but not the matter of the interaction with the actual physical (or virtual) memory.
-It means there is no stack, heap or any other specific memory location where the variables are stored.
-The same situation applies to the method of how variables are passed to functions.
-It means that it is possible to create an array of infinite lengths and pass it to a function.
+Inference is a language for defining formal specifications.
+While the spec defines variables and operations on them, these are abstract definitions and do not involve interaction with actual physical (or virtual) memory.
+This means there is no stack, heap, or any other specific memory location where variables are stored.
+The same applies to how variables are passed to functions.
+It is even possible to create an array of infinite length and pass it to a function.

-The question is how come Inference can reason about the platforms used in real life in a theoretical way that reflects the real machine behavior **indeed**.
-The answer @Keyholder
+The question arises: how can Inference reason about platforms used in real life in a theoretical way that still reflects actual machine behavior?
+The answer lies in Inference's abstract computational model, which allows reasoning about program behavior without being tied to specific memory implementations, yet remains applicable to real-world platforms through appropriate mappings during the proof process.

-## 7.2 Variables categories
+## 7.2 Variable Categories

 Inference defines the following categories of variables:

-- local variables
+- Local variables
-- array elements
+- Array elements

-### 7.2.1 Local variables
+### 7.2.1 Local Variables

 #### Description

-Local variables are variables that are defined within the scope of a function.
-They are not accessible from outside of the function.
-If a function has parameters, local variables cannot shadow those regardless of variable types.
+Local variables are variables defined within the scope of a function.
+They are not accessible from outside the function.

 #### Examples